chenyubi14/vasptools/README.md

   class0_incar.py: a function write INCAR file with detailed comments.

-# generate file descriptions.
-Generate supercells like POSCAR, INCAR, KPOINTS for various defects
-# usage: calling at vasp-job directories. e.g. python $SCRIPT/generate_supercell.py
-generate_supercell.py  # establish supercells

-# intermediate(inter) file descriptions.
-Edit or modify vasp files based on specific requirements, not submitting jobs.
-# usage: calling at vasp-job directories. e.g. python $SCRIPT/inter_supercell.py
-inter_defect_update.sh #  change DEFECT with some specific functions

-# update file descriptions. update or edit input files
-# usage: calling at vasp-job directories e.g. python $SCRIPT/update_edit_incar.py
-update_edit_incar.py
-update_edit_incar.py

-# operation(op) file descriptions.
-Submit jobs to calculate something
-# usage: calling at vasp-job directories. e.g. python $SCRIPT/op_draw.py
-op_var_test.py: vary a variable in an input file and run simulations op_bs_dos.py: do non-self-consistent simulations to compute density of states (DOS) and band structure (BS) op_draw.py: draw graphs for a variable, DOS op_table_band.py: output a latex table with band information op_formH.py: output formation enthalpy

-# output file descriptions.
-Output file data
+op*.py (files starting with op): often used to create a subdirectory for some functions

+  op_bs_dos.py: density of states (dos) calculations.
+Assume the current directory has a self-consistent output WAVECAR and CHGCAR, create a subdirectory called "dos_non-self", edit the INCAR in "dos_non-self" for dos calculations.

+out*.py (files starting with out): generate useful information from VASP output file

   out_draw.py: draw data.
-Rotate over many folders to read data, and then get the plot information. out_formH.py: output the formation enthalpy for a single folder out_table_band.py: generate a latex table with bandgap information
+Rotate over many folders to read data, and then get the plot information.

-# draw plots.
-Save data in 'savedDATA' folder
-extract-bandStructure.py: 2nd step of BS drawing
-draw_var.py

-# energyf drawing.
+  out_formH.py: output the formation enthalpy for a single folder

+  out_table_band.py: generate a latex table with bandgap information

+draw*.py: rigorously these files should belong to out*.py, but draw*.py are too many, so I decided to have a new starting string. draw*.py have to draw a diagram, and out*.py has some ouputs other than a diagram.

+energyf*.py: plot formation energy diagrams.
+Please refer to another repository (chenyubi14/easy_defect_formation_energy).
 It should be contained in draw_ files, but it may contain too many different materials -> a separate file format might be neater.
-energyf_wbeo_native.py